-The light will come on when the ignition switch is first turned on and remain on approximately 15 seconds as a bulb check.
+The light will come on when the ignition switch is first turned on and remain briefly as a bulb check.
 This is normal.
 If the light does not come on during starting, have the system checked by an authorized dealer.

-- 18. Park/Headlight ON Indicator If Equipped This indicator will illuminate when the park lights or headlights are turned on. -00- - 19.
-Electronic Stability Control (ESC) OFF Indicator Light - If Equipped
+- 18. Park/Headlight ON Indicator If Equipped

+This indicator will illuminate when the park

+lights or headlights are turned on. - 19.
+Electronic Stability Control (ESC) OFF Indicator Light If Equipped